Valley of the Kings – Prepare to Be Amazed

 Visiting the the Valley of the Kings was way better than I expected.
 The place was not overrun with tourists and it was possible to enjoy the tombs, especially Tutankhamun’s, in relative peace and quiet.
 And if you get the chance for a donkey ride, don’t pass it up.

 This is just the first of several posts on the treasures of the west bank.
-I hope you’ll join me on the others.
+Next we visit Queen Hatshepsut’s Temple, scene of an infamous terrorist attack.